 Depending on how much of the JR trains you will use, getting a JR Rail Pass can definitely save you some money.
 For example if you are visiting Tokyo and Kyoto, the Shinkansen ticket one way ticket will already costs you about about ¥ 13.000.
-When you are only visiting one of the big cities, it will probably not be good value for money (though when you use the JR trains a lot (like A LOT), it could still be a good option.
+When you are only visiting one of the big cities, it will probably not save you much money (though when you use the JR trains a lot, it could still be a good option).

 The general rule is: if you’re traveling to one or more of the major cities (Tokyo, Kyoto, Hiroshima, Kanazawa, etc.) within seven days (or three/four cities within 14 days), the mother of all transportation passes is a great option and will pay off!

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.